Andrea-Bonnefous/CSTR-Desktop/README.md

 - ⚛️ Reaction rates
 - 📉 Reactant conversions

-🌡️ **Adjustable temperature and catalyst**
+🌡️ **Adjustable temperature**
-Specify operating temperature and catalyst type (e.g. Silver).
+Specify operating temperature.

 📊 **Result summary**
 Outputs a clean textual summary with all key parameters.

 📈 **Graphical visualization**
-Displays a matplotlib plot of concentration profiles.
+Displays a flowchart that represents the process

 ---
 ### 🧠 What is a CSTR?